Erie, Pennsylvania

-Erie is roughly equidistant from Buffalo and Cleveland, each being about 100 miles (160 kilometers) away.
-Erie's manufacturing sector remains prominent in the local economy, though insurance, healthcare, higher education, technology, service industries, and tourism are emerging as significant economic drivers.
-As with the other Great Lakes port cities, Erie is accessible to the oceans via the Lake Ontario and St. Lawrence River network in Canada.
-The local climate is humid, four-seasonal and snowy but retains moderated winters thanks to the lakeside location.
+The city takes its name from the Native American Erie people, who inhabited the area until the mid-17th century.
+Its nicknames include "Gem City", a reference to its fine natural harbor, the "Gem of the Great Lakes"; and more recently, "Flagship City", from a local marketing effort to play up the homeport of Oliver Hazard Perry's flagship Niagara.

-The city was named for the Native American Erie people who lived in the area until the mid-17th century.
-It is known as the "Flagship City" because of its status as the home port of Oliver Hazard Perry's flagship Niagara.
-It is also known as the "Gem City" because of the lake's sparkling appearance caused by the daylight.
-Erie won the All-America City Award in 1972.
-In 2012, Erie hosted the Perry 200, a commemoration celebrating 200 years of peace between Britain, America, and Canada following the War of 1812 and Battle of Lake Erie.
+Part of the Rust Belt, Erie has seen manufacturing decline as a share of its economy, while insurance, healthcare, higher education, technology, service industries, and tourism have grown.
+Like the other Great Lakes port cities, Erie is accessible to the oceans via the Lake Ontario and St. Lawrence River network in Canada.
+The local climate is humid, four-seasonal, and snowy, with warm summers and harsh winters, owing to its southern lakeshore location.

 History

 Indigenous peoples occupied the shoreline and bluffs in this area for thousands of years, taking advantage of the rich resources.
-The Sommerheim Park Archaeological District in Millcreek Township west of the city, includes artifacts from the Archaic period in the Americas and the Early and Middle Woodland Period, roughly a span from 8,000 BCE to 500 CE.
+Sommerheim Park Archaeological District in Millcreek Township, west of the city, includes artifacts from the Archaic period in the Americas and the early and middle Woodland Period, roughly a span from 8,000 BCE to 500 CE.

 Europeans first arrived as settlers in the region when the French constructed Fort Presque Isle near present-day Erie in 1753, as part of their effort to defend New France against the encroaching British colonists.
 The name of the fort refers to the peninsula that juts into Lake Erie, now protected as Presque Isle State Park.
-The French term presque-isle means peninsula (from the Latin paene and insula, both literally, "almost an island").
-When the French abandoned the fort in 1760 during the French and Indian War (Seven Years' War), it was the last post they held west of Niagara.
+The French term presque-isle means "almost an island".
+When the French abandoned the fort in 1760 during the French and Indian War in the Seven Years' War, it was the last post they held west of Niagara River.
 The British established a garrison at the fort at Presque Isle that same year, three years before the end of the French and Indian War.

-Erie is in what was the disputed Erie Triangle, a tract of land comprising 202,187 acres in the northwest corner of Pennsylvania fronting Lake Erie that was claimed after the American Revolutionary War by the states of New York, Pennsylvania, Connecticut (as part of its Western Reserve), and Massachusetts.
+Erie is in what was the disputed Erie Triangle, a tract of land comprising 202,187 acres in the northwest corner of Pennsylvania fronting Lake Erie that was claimed after the American Revolutionary War by the newly formed states of New York, Pennsylvania, Connecticut, as part of its Western Reserve, and Massachusetts.